0

 How to get here: Take the fast train from St Pancras to Ashford International and then it's a taxi journey from there.

 Probably one of the UK's best-known wine producers, Chapel Down is best known for its high-quality sparkling wine.
-Depending on whether you want to drink while you wander the vineyard you could opt for a guided tour and tasting which ends with a wine tasting in the shop, or a Walking With Wine tour which - as it suggests - involves quaffing as you stroll through the grounds.
-There's also a full-blown restaurant at the winery - The Swan.
+Depending on whether you want to drink while you wander the vineyard you could opt for a guided tour and tasting which ends with a wine tasting in the shop, or a Walking With Wine tour in the vines.
+There are even dog-friendly tours.
+There's also a full-blown restaurant at the winery, The Swan.

 Find them on Instagram: @chapeldown